 - 2023 Objective: Expand crop insurance options to support more diversified, regenerative, non-conventional operations that produce food for people.
-One example of this would be expanding the recent micro-farm insurance program. - o Marker Bills: Food and Farm Act; Crop Insurance Modernization Act of 2018 - o Titles: Horticulture; Crop Insurance; Miscellaneous - 2023 Objective: Set payment limits on risk management and commodity programs so that the largest farms aren't receiving the bulk of the support. - Marker Bill: Rural America Preservation Act of 2012 - Titles: Commodities; Crop Insurance - Measures We Oppose: Attempts to raise or weaken current payment limits, including attempts to broaden and dilute the definition of "actively engaged in farming."
-"Actively engaged in farming" is one of the 2018 Farm Bill requirements, established to ensure that farm program payments only go to current producers. - Titles: Commodities; Crop Insurance
+Updates announced by USDA's Risk Management Agency (RMA), such as expanding the Micro Farm program and streamlining some of the paperwork requirements for the Whole Farm Revenue Protection Program (WFRP), mark a big step toward this objective.
+It is critical that these updates are written into the next farm bill to ensure their protection in future administrations. - Marker Bills: Food and Farm Act; Crop Insurance Modernization Act of 2018 - o Titles: Horticulture; Crop Insurance; Miscellaneous - 2023 Objective: Set payment limits on risk management and commodity programs so that the largest farms aren't receiving the bulk of the support. - Marker Bill: Rural America Preservation Act of 2012 - o Titles: Commodities; Crop Insurance - Measures We Oppose: Attempts to raise or weaken current payment limits, including attempts to broaden and dilute the definition of "actively engaged in farming."
+"Actively engaged in farming" is one of the 2018 Farm Bill requirements, established to ensure that farm program payments only go to current producers. - o Titles: Commodities; Crop Insurance